-- OUse a fully charged battery when conducting self-diagnosis.
-Otherwise, the warning indicator light (LED) and indicator do not light or blink. - Turn the ignition switch on and start the engine. - OWhen a problem occurs with DFI system and ignition system, the yellow engine warning indicator light (LED) [A] stays on after starting the engine to alert the rider. - OWhen a problem occurs with immobilizer system (equipped models), the red warning indicator light (LED) [A] and immobilizer warning indicator [B] blink.
+OUse a fully charged battery when conducting self-diagnosis.
+Otherwise, the warning indicator light (LED) and indicator do not light or blink.

+• Turn the ignition switch on and start the engine.

+- OWhen a problem occurs with DFI system and ignition system, the yellow engine warning indicator light (LED) [A] stays on after starting the engine to alert the rider. - OWhen a problem occurs with immobilizer system (equipped models), the red warning indicator light (LED) [A] and immobilizer warning indicator [B] blink.

-- Push the upper meter button [A] to select the odometer mode. - Push the upper meter button and lower meter button [B] the for more than two seconds. - The service code [C] is displayed on the LCD by the number or letters of two or three digits.
+- Push the left [A] and right [B] meter buttons for more than two seconds. - The service code [C] is displayed on the LCD by the number of two digits.

-Any of the following procedures ends self-diagnosis.
-OWhen the service code is displayed on the LCD, push the upper and lower meter buttons for more than two seconds.
+• Any of the following procedures ends self-diagnosis.

+OWhen the service code is displayed on the LCD, push the

+left and right meter buttons for more than two seconds.

 The display will return to the previous display.

 OWhen the ignition switch is turned off.